How to Practice Coding Interviews at Home

 The research term for this mismatch is contextual interference.
 When practice conditions don't match test conditions, the skills you build don't transfer cleanly.
 You've trained yourself to solve problems when you already know the category and have unlimited retries.
 Interviews don't look like that.
 The situation is unfamiliar, the category is hidden, and the clock is real.

 So the fix isn't practising harder.
 It's practising differently.
 Interleave problem types so you don't know what's coming.
 Mix timed sessions with untimed review.
-Rotate between identifying the pattern and applying it.
+Rotate between reading for pattern triggers and applying them.
 The variation itself builds the adaptive skill that interviews actually test.

 Each of the four conditions trains a different skill.
 Skip any one, and there's a gap that only surfaces on interview day.
 Set a timer before you read the problem.
 Easy problems get 10 minutes, Mediums get 20, Hards get 30.
 When the timer expires, stop.
 Don't "just finish this one function."
 You're not practising solving the problem.
 You're practising making decisions under a clock you can't negotiate with.